-What follows are mere glimpses of UT Southwestern’s commitment to innovation and excellence in education, research, and patient care.
+At UT Southwestern, Accelerating the Future of Medicine is an aspiration that reflects our commitment to excellence and innovation in education, research, and patient care – now and into the future.
 On behalf of the entire campus community, I thank you for your generous support and continued commitment to UT Southwestern’s mission and goals.

 Daniel K. Podolsky, M.D.